volodymyrhudyma/blog/content/blog/add-redux-saga-with-typescript-to-your-react-application-january-2021.md

   with TypeScript in an application created with Create React App in a few...
 date: 2021-01-04T08:08:30.929Z
 ---
-**Redux** is a library that allows us to manage an application's state easily and predictably.
+**Redux** is a library that allows us to easily and predictably manage the state of an application.

-**Redux Saga** is a library that aims to make application side effects (i.e. asynchronous things like data fetching and impure things like accessing the browser cache) easier to manage, more efficient to execute, easy to test, and better at handling failures.
+**Redux Saga** is a library that aims to make an application's side effects (i.e., asynchronous things like fetching data and impure things like accessing the browser cache) easier to manage, more efficient to run, easy to test, and better at handling failures.

-Today we will learn how to install and configure Redux Saga with TypeScript in an application created with Create React App in a few simple steps.
+Today we will learn how to install and configure Redux Saga with TypeScript in an application built with Create React App in a few simple steps.

-The application will fetch todos from the following endpoint (https://jsonplaceholder.typicode.com/todos) and display them in a long list.
+The application will retrieve todos from the following endpoint (https://jsonplaceholder.typicode.com/todos) and display them in a long list.

 ## Step 1: Create React App

-To begin with, let's create a simple React application using [create-react-app](https://github.com/facebook/create-react-app)**:**
+To begin, create a simple React application using [create-react-app](https://github.com/facebook/create-react-app)**:**

 `npx create-react-app redux-saga-guide --template typescript`

-After the installation is completed, start the project to verify if everything works as expected:
+After the installation is complete, run the project to verify that everything is working as expected:

 `yarn start`

-You should see nice spinning React logo and some text:
+A nice spinning React logo with some text should appear on the screen:

 ![CRA Initial Screen](/img/screenshot-2021-01-03-at-09.00.58.png "CRA Initial Screen")

-Congratulations on creating the React application.
+Congratulations on the creation of the React application.

 Remember that **a journey of a thousand miles begins with a single step**.

 ## Step 2: Install Redux / Redux Saga

-After the React application has been successfully created, we can proceed with installing Redux and Redux Saga:
+After the React application has been successfully created, we can proceed with the installation of Redux and Redux Saga:

 `yarn add redux react-redux redux-saga @types/react-redux @types/redux-saga`

 * **redux** - the core of Redux
-* **react-redux** - official React binding for Redux, it should be installed, as Redux can be used standalone
+* **react-redux** - official React binding for Redux, it should be installed because Redux can be used standalone as well
 * **redux-saga** - saga middleware for Redux

-  > **Middleware** is some code you can put between the framework receiving a request, and the framework generating a response.
+  > **Middleware** is some code you can put between the framework that receives a request and the framework that generates a response.
   >
   > Redux middleware **provides a third-party extension point between dispatching an action, and the moment it reaches the reducer.** It allows you to write action creators that return a function instead of an action.

-  Don't worry if you don't get why do we need this, we'll explain it in detail later.
+  Do not worry if something is unclear to you at the moment, we will explain it in detail later.
 * **@types/react-redux** - type declarations for react-redux library
 * **@types/redux-saga** - type declarations for redux-saga library

 ## Step 2.1: Install Redux Logger / Axios

-It's useful to include logger middleware to log all dispatched actions in the developer console:
+It makes sense to include logger middleware to log all triggered actions in the developer console:

 `yarn add -D redux-logger @types/redux-logger`

-And [axios](https://github.com/axios/axios) - Promise based HTTP client:
+And [axios](https://github.com/axios/axios) - Promise-based HTTP client:

 `yarn add axios @types/axios`

 ## Step 3: Create Store

-After the installation let's proceed with creating a store:
+After the installation we continue with the creation of a store:

-> Think of a **store** as of something that holds your application's state.
+> Think of a **store** as something that holds the state of your application.

-We'll create a store under the following path `src/store/index.ts` with the following content:
+Create a store under the following path `src/store/index.ts` with the following content:

 ```javascript
 import { createStore, applyMiddleware } from "redux";